I’m Nathan Moody. I use sound to create mental cinema for the listener.

 “Through his vast back catalogue, one thing that’s clear is that music like Nathan’s simply wouldn’t exist had he not made them.
 It’s almost impossible to pigeonhole Nathan’s work in genre terms…however, it all seems seasoned with an almost industrial elegance.”

 -James A. McDermid

-I am also sound designer, an audio editor for linear and interactive media, as well as a mastering engineer.
-I’ve got a diverse creative background as a motion graphics artist and experimental filmmaker, interactive creative director, animator, user experience designer and illustrator.
+I am also a sound designer and audio editor for linear and interactive media, as well as a mastering engineer.
+I’ve got a diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer and illustrator.

 “…an impressive catalogue of dark, expansive electronic music…but this is definitely ambient music, just one with considerable bite.
 I’m not a huge fan of the term “dark ambient”, but in this case it literally is.”

 I write about creativity, audio, music, and more on the Noise Jockey blog.
 I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this website.

 I am thrilled to have artist support from JH Audio, Glitchmachines, MyVolts, Sensorpoint/Jambé, and Tendrils Cables, and I regularly beta test software and hardware for other developers and manufacturers.

 Source of Uncertainty interview (Buchla synthesizers, background, and audio engineering)